Search

 Settings

-The Settings menu is where you can customize the personalization and security features of the Keeper application.
-Settings can be accessed from the left navigation menu.
+The Settings menu allows you to customize the display, personalization and security features of the application, including:

 • Prevent Screenshots